matrix-org/thirdroom/docs/websg/api/classes/WebSG.UIButton.md

 • `get` **flexBasis**(): `number`

-Gets the flex basis property of the UI element.
+Gets the flex basis property of the UI element in pixels.

 #### Returns

 `number`

-The flex basis property value.

 #### Inherited from